The day we have all been counting down to, for different reasons, has arrived.

-At some point my ship will find its port, and my children will hopefully not stumble or run, but walk off and into their own lives as adults.
-I don't know yet how I will feel when that day arrives, but I suspect that my husband and I will spend a long time walking through our ghost ship, laughing at our family memories, crying at our heartbreaking loss and forgeting the mundane domesticity that accompanies having a family.
+At some point my ship will find its port and my children will hopefully not stumble or run, but walk off and into their own lives as adults.
+I don't know yet how I will feel when that day arrives, but I suspect that my husband and I will spend a long time walking through our ghost ship, laughing at our family memories, crying at our heartbreaking loss and forgetting the mundane domesticity that accompanies having a family.
 Not today, thank goodness.
-Today, I am cleaning our ship, thinking of my work, the days ahead, and mostly, feeling the transition and tilt of the world.
+Today, I am cleaning our ship, thinking of my work, the days ahead and mostly, feeling the transition and tilt of the world.

 This year I slipped into a bit of a frenzy while booking into events at the Melbourne Writers Festival (MWF).
 I was overcome with a thirst for immersing myself in books, ideas and other writers who talk about the undertones of writing, life, art.
 Having conversations that make us think, ponder, question.

 We are now in the midst of the MWF and I have been to some brilliant sessions.
 So far, I have listened to literary great, Joyce Carol Oates, Miles award winner, Sofie Laguna and panellists from Aboriginal literature and creative female writers.

 While there are lots of different and unique ideas that emerged from these sessions, I feel there’s definitely some common themes that links these and other writers, like a daisy chain.

 On a cold winter’s night in the packed Deakin Edge under the lights, angles and colours of Federation Square, we all hung off Joyce Carol Oates words.